return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/netronome/nfp/bpf/main_h.rst

 map_records_cnt
     the number of map pointers recorded for this prog

+subprog_cnt
+    number of sub-programs, including main function

 map_records
     the map record pointers from bpf->maps_neutral

+subprog
+    pointer to an array of objects holding info about sub-programs

 insns
     list of BPF instruction wrappers (struct nfp_insn_meta)